-To meet this requirement, an implementation shall allow for punctuation properties to be tailored according to locale, using the locale identifier definition in [LDML], Section 3.
+To meet this requirement, an implementation shall allow for punctuation properties to be tailored according to locale, using the locale identifier definition in [LDML],

+Section 3.
 Identifiers.

-As described in 3.0, there must be the capability of turning this support on or off.
+As just described, there must be the capability of turning this support on or off.